sindresorhus/awesome-scifi/readme.md

 #### [Stargate SG1](http://www.imdb.com/title/tt0118480/) (1997–2007) [8.5]

 Categories: `action` `adventure` `drama`

+Well worth the 9000+ hours you'll need to watch all the series.
+Finally a series where the human race, starting from a position of abysmal inferiority, defeats superior enemies against all odds with a mix of cleverness and intelligent exploitation of alien technology. - [@uraimo](https://github.com/uraimo)

 > A secret military team, SG-1, is formed to explore the recently discovered Stargates.